nicholasohjj/tp/docs/DeveloperGuide.md

 **MSS**:

 1. Tutor chooses to delete a student.
-2. TutorTrack prompts for the student’s name.
+2. TutorTrack prompts for the student’s index.
-3. Tutor enters the student’s name.
+3. Tutor enters the student’s index.
 4. TutorTrack confirms the deletion.
-5. Tutor confirms the deletion.
-6. TutorTrack deletes the student and confirms the deletion.

    Use case ends.